Nules84/CI_PP2_ArtiQuiz/TESTING.md

 There were no other reported problems using the HTML & CSS validation services.

-Quizzical's CSS code has been tested for irrelevant code using the Chrome Developer Tool 'Coverage'.
+ArchiQuiz's CSS code has been tested for irrelevant code using the Chrome Developer Tool 'Coverage'.
 No irrelevant code currently exists within the style.css file.

 ---